1-Day Osaka Itinerary with the “Enjoy Eco Card” Train Pass

 To the observatory!!
 Wow!
 It’s a 360-degree panoramic view of Osaka and then some.

 It feels good up here!
 I stood under the vast sky and took a deep breath.
-Even with the mask on, the air up here is so fresh.

 It was a gorgeous day.
 A beautiful clear blue sky unfolded above and reflected on the skyscrapers.
 Countless buildings filled the city, and I could even see the bay clearly.
 Needless to say, I took so many great photos!